 Over the life of this blog, my article on Jordan Family Roots has been my most visited post.
-It has been accessed more than 600 times, twice the number of visits to any other article.
+As of August, 2021, it had been accessed more than 600 times, twice the number of visits to any other article.
 For that reason I thought it would be well to do an update in which I combine bits from the several posts on our family and try to assemble information in a more coherent form.
-This post includes pertinent data from all previous articles, and if the wording seems familiar that was the intention.
+This post includes pertinent data from all previous articles, and if the wording seems familiar, that was the intention.

 The origins of the Jordan family are obscure.
 Surnames in their present form were only adopted in the late middle ages.
 Prior to that time persons were usually identified by their place of residence or origin – e.g. William of Kent, Charles de Blois, Otto von Hurtzen; occupation – e.g. John the Miller, Michael the Carpenter; or family connection – e.g. Robert MacDonald, James O’Flynn, Harold Ericson.
 As family surnames came into vogue, Jordan, with its Biblical associations, was adopted by more than one family in England and in other countries of Western Europe.
 There were many variations in the spelling of the Jordan name.